AsiniV/privachain-dece-shop/src/prd.md

 - **Success Criteria**: All privacy systems active from startup, visual indicators showing permanent activation status, locked-on privacy controls

 ### Transparent Cosmos Blockchain Integration
-- **What**: All user transactions (messaging, privacy operations, proxy requests) are automatically processed through the Cosmos blockchain using the developer's testnet wallet (API key: df449cf7393c69c5ffc164a3fb4f1095f1b923e61762624aa0351e38de9fb306)
+- **What**: All user transactions (messaging, privacy operations, proxy requests) are seamlessly processed through the Cosmos blockchain using the developer's testnet wallet, with no visible wallet interfaces or prompts to the user
-- **Why**: Provides true decentralization and security while maintaining Web2 user experience - users never see wallet prompts or blockchain complexity
+- **Why**: Provides true decentralization and security while maintaining perfect Web2 user experience - users never see wallet prompts, Keplr integration, or blockchain complexity
-- **Success Criteria**: All operations are backed by blockchain transactions, users experience seamless Web2 interface, transaction monitoring available for transparency, developer wallet handles all gas fees automatically
+- **Success Criteria**: All operations are backed by blockchain transactions, users experience seamless Web2 interface with no visible blockchain elements, developer wallet handles all gas fees automatically in background

 ### Multi-Gateway IPFS Resolution
 - **What**: Intelligent IPFS content loading using multiple gateways with fallback mechanisms